 “The spraying of these products, done with the expressed goal of killing weeds, is raising serious alarm amongst residents and city workers who may be unknowingly exposing themselves and their families to harmful chemicals,’’ said the letter addressed to de Blasio requesting the moratorium that was signed by eight council members.

-Last year a jury in San Francisco awarded $289 million in damages in a case against Roundup manufacturer Monsanto to groundskeeper Dewayne Johnson who is suffering from terminal cancer.
-Additionally, in March, Sonoma County landowner Edwin Hardeman, who is one of 11,200 product users who have filed lawsuits against Monsanto, was awarded $80.3 million after alleging that the herbicide caused non-Hodgkin’s lymphoma, and that the company buried evidence rather than warning consumers of the plausible health impacts.
+In June 2020, Bayer, which acquired Roundup manufacturer Monsanto in 2018, paid $10 billion in cancer claims to settle lawsuits.
+The settlement came after losses in previous court cases, including a case in San Francisco in which a jury awarded $289 million in damages to groundskeeper Dewayne Johnson who is suffering from terminal cancer.
+In March 2019, Sonoma County landowner Edwin Hardeman, who is one of 11,200 product users who have filed lawsuits against Monsanto, was awarded $80.3 million after alleging that the herbicide caused non-Hodgkin’s lymphoma, and that the company buried evidence rather than warning consumers of the plausible health impacts.

 Most health studies had previously focused on the safety glyphosate, which is Roundup’s active ingredient, rather than the combination of ingredients found in the product, according to an article in Scientific American.
 But in more recent studies, scientists have found that Roundup’s inert ingredients amplified the toxic effect on human cells—even at concentrations much more diluted than those used on farms and lawns.